zelcash/zcash-swing-wallet/README.md

 1. Limitation: The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
 A corresponding issue [#1438](https://github.com/zcash/zcash/issues/1438) has been opened for the ZCash developers.
-1. Limitation: The CPU percentage shown to be taken by zend on Linux is the average for the entire lifetime of the process.
+1. Limitation: The CPU percentage shown to be taken by zelcashd on Linux is the average for the entire lifetime of the process.
 This is not very useful.
 This will be improved in future versions.
 1. Limitation: When using a natively compiled wallet version (e.g. `ZelCashSwingWalletUI.exe` for Windows) on a very high resolution monitor with a specifically configured DPI scaling (enlargement) factor to make GUI